redhat-imaging/imagefactory/README.markdown

 ##Features##
 *   Build guest images for a growing list of operating system and cloud combinations.
-    * Current guest OS support: Fedora 7-16, RHEL 5.x and 6.x
+    * Current guest OS support: Fedora 7-19, RHEL 5.x and 6.x
-    * Current cloud support: Red Hat Enterprise Virtualization, VMware vSphere, Amazon EC2, Rackspace
+    * Current cloud support: Red Hat Enterprise Virtualization, VMware vSphere, Amazon EC2, Rackspace, OpenStack, and more...
 *   Image Factory supports "build and upload" or snapshotting of existing images.
 *   RESTful API makes integrating Image Factory into existing workflows simple.

-## Dev Setup ##
-If you are wanting to use Imagefactory in a dev environment then you can run from source.
-Run the 'imagefactory_dev_setup.sh' script found in the scripts directory.
-This will setup a dev environment which allows you to run from source.
-Once this is complete run ./imagefactoryd --foreground to start the server.

-N.B.
-You can edit the imagefactory.conf file to set the default runtime options.
-See: imagefactoryd --help for a list of available options.

 ##Using Image Factory##
 Building an image begins with a template describing what to build.
 See an example